Quackers71/rust/rust-lang.org/README.md

 Functions are prevalent in Rust code.
 You’ve already seen one of the most important functions in<br/>
 the language: the main function, which is the entry point of many programs.
 You’ve also seen the<br/> fn keyword, which allows you to declare new functions.<br/>

+- Parameters and Arguments

+We can define functions to have parameters, which are special variables that are part of a function’s<br/> signature.
+When a function has parameters, you can provide it with concrete values for those parameters.<br/> Technically,the concrete values are called arguments, but in casual conversation, people tend to use the<br/> words parameter and argument interchangeably for either the variables in a function’s definition or the<br/> concrete values passed in when you call a function.<br/>

+- Statements and Expressions

+Function bodies are made up of a series of statements optionally ending in an expression.
+So far, the<br/> functions we’ve covered haven’t included an ending expression, but you have seen an expression as part<br/>
+of a statement.
+Because Rust is an expression-based language, this is an important distinction to understand.<br/>
+Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and<br/> how their differences affect the bodies of functions.<br/>

+    - Statements are instructions that perform some action and do not return a value.
+    - Expressions evaluate to a resultant value.<br/>

+- Functions with Return Values

+Functions can return values to the code that calls them.
+We don’t name return values, but we must declare<br/> their type after an arrow (->).
+In Rust, the return value of the function is synonymous with the value of<br/> the final expression in the block of the body of a function.
+You can return early from a function by using<br/> the return keyword and specifying a value, but most functions return the last expression implicitly.<br/>

+### Control Flow